-Linktree is an editable webpage that houses all of the links you want to share with your social followers.
-It replaces the single link that’s usually on your profile page on platforms such as Instagram, Facebook, Youtube, Twitter, TikTok and LinkedIn.
-You can display unlimited links on your Linktree to show off your best content, point to a product page, gather newsletter subscriptions via Mailchimp, and more – all at the same.
-It might not sound like a lot, but this simple tool is perhaps the easiest way to get your followers acting on your content.
+Linktree is an editable webpage that houses all of the top content you want to share with your social followers.
+It replaces the single bio link that’s usually permitted on platforms such as Instagram, Facebook pages, Youtube, Twitter, TikTok and LinkedIn business pages.
+You can display unlimited links on your Linktree to show off your latest blog post, embed videos, sell products, grow your email list, and more – all at the same time.
+It might not sound like a lot, but this simple tool is perhaps the easiest way to ensure your followers take the actions you want them to.

 If you find yourself regularly changing your profile link and wanting multiple links to multiple pieces of content instead, then Linktree is for you.

-Use the service to link to articles, new products, projects, crowdfunding pages, tour dates or ‘work with me’ pages.
+Use the Free and PRO services to link to articles, new products, projects, crowdfunding pages, tour dates or ‘work with me’ pages on the bio of your social media accounts.
+These days you can also embed videos, sell products via a mini Shopify store and even gate exclusive content.
 If it exists on the internet, you can link to it.
 And as the URL always stays the same, all you need to do is update your Linktree links when you’ve something new to link to.

 In other words: no more manual editing of that bio link!
 Or being forced to link to only a single piece of content!

-It’s no wonder Linktree has gained over 5m users and counting in such a short space of time.
+It’s no wonder Linktree has gained millions of happy users.
 Customers include some of the biggest names in fashion and entertainment, including Alicia Keys, Jamie Oliver, Vice, Expedia, Eva Mendes, Naomi Campbell, and the World Surf League and Billabong!
 And with an excellent free version, it can do the same for you too.

-It’s crazy to think this popular tool was created in an evening! surges.co interviewed its co-founder Alex Zaccaria early on in its journey to find out exactly how.
+It’s crazy to think this popular tool was created in an evening!
+I interviewed its co-founder Alex Zaccaria early on in its journey to find out exactly how.

 Linktree started as a simple fix to a recurring problem Alex’s agency clients (mainly record labels) were facing.
 That is, the frustration of social followers not converting into listeners and buyers of an artist’s back catalogue.
 In his own words: